The-Hacker-Recipes/The-Hacker-Recipes/docs/src/ad/movement/adcs/index.md

 > * Certificate Template — a collection of settings and policies that defines the contents of a certificate issued by an enterprise CA
 > * CSR (Certificate Signing Request) — a message sent to a CA to request a signed certificate
 > * EKU (Extended/Enhanced Key Usage) — one or more object identifiers (OIDs) that define how a certificate can be used
+> * Application Policy — this does the same thing as EKUs, but with a few more options.
+Specific to Windows environments
 >
 > ([specterops.io](https://posts.specterops.io/certified-pre-owned-d95910965cd2))